Felixverleyen/Projectschets/README.txt

     ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-        adapt_looph, time, scale, sim): for varying parameters of the adaptive scheme
+        adapt_loop(h, time, scale, sim): for varying parameters of the adaptive scheme